The Masterschool - Frequently Asked Questions

 • The admission to the Masterschool workshops is restricted to Masterschool participants.

 • Documentary Campus Industry Events offer presentations, case studies and panel discussions as well as outstanding networking opportunities to a broad, professionally interested audience.
 You can find information on our upcoming events on our website.

 Can a third person attend Masterschool workshops (i.e. someone working on the project who is not the main participant or the team partner)?

 • In special circumstances, yes, this is possible.
 However, we are unable to cover any costs for a third person.
 If a third person wishes to attend the pitch at the Leipzig Networking Days, they must pay the delegates' fee.

 Is it possible to apply for the Masterschool if I am not a citizen of a EU member country?

 • Yes, it is possible.
 You can attend the Masterschool as a team partner together with a producer, author, director who has citizenship of a EU member country or a member country of the Creative Europe Programme.
 This person submits the project(s) together with you and will be the one to sign the contract with us.

-• Besides the EU Member States, from 2015 onwards the following countries participate in the Creative Europe Programme: Norway, Iceland, Albania, Bosnia and Herzegovina and Montenegro as well as the Former Yugoslav Republic of Macedonia, the Republic of Serbia, Georgia, Moldova, Ukraine, Tunisia, Armenia and Kosovo*.
+• Besides the EU Member States, the following countries participate in the Creative Europe Programme: United Kingdom, Iceland, Norway, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Republic of Serbia, Georgia, Moldova, Ukraine, Tunisia, Armenia and Kosovo*.